Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Slow-downs are unavoidable!

 That said, some perform much better than others.
-How fast a server is, depends on a billion things, not least among how much it is being used.
+How fast a server is depends on many factors, not least how much it is being used.

 Cheap VPNs skimp out and let their servers be overused and bogged down.